NeneWang/recommendation-systems-exploration/final_project_exploration/check-2.md

 | products | int           | Count of purchased products | 1       | Continuous |
 | reviews  | int           | Count of published reviews  | 0       | Continuous |

-Notes:
-- I am reducing the size so that it is maneagable from my side (original data scales to gb size reduced to first 150 mb)
-  - Reduction strategy attached as `split_data.ipynb`
--

 ## *Questions I want to answer